WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 ![image](https://github.com/user-attachments/assets/f531be6f-4dfb-47d4-abca-138cfc83f0f6)

-24. Press "Esc" on the keyboard:
+### Step 24: Press "Esc" on the keyboard:

 ![image](https://github.com/user-attachments/assets/0c573c29-b1bf-4367-b82f-c8fd955231b3)

-25. Type: :wq
+### Step 25: Type: :wq

 ![image](https://github.com/user-attachments/assets/34051b44-a232-40c6-888d-2701f7ffcb0b)

-26. Press "Enter" on the keyboard:
+### Step 26: Press "Enter" on the keyboard:

 ![image](https://github.com/user-attachments/assets/296be11f-d36d-434f-85b1-f037ddeed497)

-27. To confirm that your file is there, type: ls
+### Step 27: To confirm that your file is there, type: ls

 ![image](https://github.com/user-attachments/assets/17bb169d-6148-420d-bbf4-394ea689a704)

+---

+## Steps 28 - 34: Job Submission and Visualization

-28. Press "Enter" on the keyboard:
+### Step 28: Press "Enter" on the keyboard:

 ![image](https://github.com/user-attachments/assets/ca2ac6de-fbd7-4558-9b23-4e601c25d609)

-29. Type: sbatch runAdaptiveMeshRefinement.sh
+### Step 29: Type: sbatch runAdaptiveMeshRefinement.sh

 ![image](https://github.com/user-attachments/assets/1573326d-dd52-4ec1-8777-f6e71cba92e9)

-30. Press "Enter" on the keyboard:
+### Step 30: Press "Enter" on the keyboard:

 ![image](https://github.com/user-attachments/assets/c031f7d5-bf57-40ac-af65-bdf0fc51bbb6)

-Your job number may be different
+### Step 31: Your job number may be different

-31. Check the status of your job by typing and entering: squeue -u USERNAME
+### Step 32: Check the status of your job by typing and entering: squeue -u USERNAME

 Type your username instead of "USERNAME"

 ![image](https://github.com/user-attachments/assets/9c250fcf-626b-4091-8557-51ae27d9fdca)

-32. Check the status of your job again.
+### Step 33: Check the status of your job again.
 No time means that your job is done:

 ![image](https://github.com/user-attachments/assets/24ece51b-d773-4214-b8ef-3f465d5c1aec)

+---

+## Steps 35 - 46: Visualizing the Results in VisIt

-33. Enter the "ls" command and press "Enter" to see all of the new files that have been created:
+### Step 34: Enter the "ls" command and press "Enter" to see all of the new files that have been created:

 ![image](https://github.com/user-attachments/assets/efa72c19-61d8-459e-83ac-a06a5b8f2474)

-34. It is now time to visualize our files in VisIt.
+### Step 35: It is now time to visualize our files in VisIt.
 Open up the two VisIt windows:

 ![image](https://github.com/user-attachments/assets/6e66d843-7dc6-41e3-a76a-20622d6881fd)

-35. Click "Open":
+### Step 36: Click "Open":

 ![image](https://github.com/user-attachments/assets/f01402b0-2871-433f-b465-f94da5c46afb)

-36. You should now see this screen:
+### Step 37: You should now see this screen:

 ![image](https://github.com/user-attachments/assets/5f813dd3-cacd-4ae9-80e9-6fbda42141ae)

-37. Scroll down and select the "xdmf" files:
+### Step 38: Scroll down and select the "xdmf" files:

 ![image](https://github.com/user-attachments/assets/73213ffe-a576-4422-bc77-81f81579a000)

-38. Press "OK".
+### Step 39: Press "OK".
 You should now see this screen come up:

 ![image](https://github.com/user-attachments/assets/26c9a230-d227-4630-a3b9-8dd9fcd0865d)

-39. Change the Project ID and time limit again, then press "OK":
+### Step 40: Change the Project ID and time limit again, then press "OK":

 ![image](https://github.com/user-attachments/assets/3e2ce48f-6edc-41b7-9948-b9c905efd6b1)

-40. You should see this screen:
+### Step 41: You should see this screen:

 ![image](https://github.com/user-attachments/assets/b9800f5d-d931-4233-9f4b-b1f27e18c2bc)

-41. Delete the second variable that we added, which was "Pseudocolor - cons_density":
+### Step 42: Delete the second variable that we added, which was "Pseudocolor - cons_density":

 ![image](https://github.com/user-attachments/assets/e058b430-f6f2-44d1-8989-321ed9f59e91)

-42. Click "Draw" now:
+### Step 43: Click "Draw" now:

 ![image](https://github.com/user-attachments/assets/9aac8345-76f0-4bc1-b3b2-829190f85103)

-43. You should now see this screen:
+### Step 44: You should now see this screen:

 ![image](https://github.com/user-attachments/assets/a0717fff-613c-4d80-ae12-c59443319411)

-44. Notice how we can now barely tell what our image is?
+### Step 45: Notice how we can now barely tell what our image is?
 That is because we changed the mesh from "5" to "3" (or whatever number you changed it to).
 Also notice how we have way more images now, and it runs faster?

 ![image](https://github.com/user-attachments/assets/2b4f5164-a17e-464b-9174-633bc8bcbbec)

-45. Play around with the controls and what variables we can add, like "Pseudocolor - cons_density".
+### Step 46: Play around with the controls and what variables we can add, like "Pseudocolor - cons_density".
 Try to understand how changing the mesh affects our visualization.
 Think about the way our visualization looks, how fast it runs, how many images we get, etc.

 ![image](https://github.com/user-attachments/assets/c3ac72cc-4e47-488c-99ca-890ae7fcee89)

-46. Go ahead and repeat this instruction set with a different mesh level, or move onto the next parameter study.
+### Step 47: Go ahead and repeat this instruction set with a different mesh level, or move onto the next parameter study.
 Also note, extreme values may break the visualization!
 Try to find out what happens if you try negative numbers, or really big numbers.
 Maybe it will crash?
 Maybe it will take a very long time to load?
 Experiment and find out!